-16 seeds on what it's like to play UConn
+No. 16 seeds on what it's like to play UConn

 Here's how the @UAlbanyWBB team reacted when it learned its 1st-round NCAA opponent was 4X defending national champ UConn: pic.twitter.com/apQkiVS8lC— Spectrum News Albany (@SPECNewsAlbany) March 13, 2017

-Amid the tumult of people shouting, laughing and staring in disbelief, Great Danes coach Joanna Bernabei-McNamee can be seen sitting just behind her players, with her two young sons at her side.
+Amid the tumult of people shouting and laughing, Great Danes coach Joanna Bernabei-McNamee can be seen sitting just behind her players, with her two young sons at her side.
 The first thought that came to her mind as she learned of her team’s fate was simple: I jinxed it.

 “I had told my players that there’d be no chance we’d be playing UConn because we had the best RPI,” she said.
 Indeed, Albany’s RPI of 113 was well above that of the other three 16 seeds and better than that of two 15 seeds.
 But the numbers could not save McNamee or her team: Despite winning their conference for the sixth straight year, the Great Danes had a first-round date with the top-seeded Huskies, the four-time defending national champion that has not lost a game in nearly three years.
 It’s an assignment that can quickly spoil the euphoria of getting a bid to the Dance.